Weyl Calculus on Graded Groups: Symbolic calculus

 Despite the striking differences between the asymptotic expansions in the Examples~\ref{ex:asym_exp_comp_Weyl} and \ref{ex:asym_exp_comp_onehalf_tau_Hn}, we observe that the term $\omega_1$ can in both cases be interpreted as a kind of Poisson bracket (up to a multiplicative constant) defined by the first strata of the respective groups.
-Recall also that $\omega_1$ has $\mathrm{Ord}_G(\omega_1)=1$ independently of the group $G$.
 As we will see in the following, this property is actually shared by all the symmetric quantizations on stratified groups.